DeaconBlood/Splash-Screen/README.md

-Sostituisci il logo AMS di default (solo avvio fusee.bin)
+Replace the default AMS logo (only start fusee.bin)